Dogs and Blueberries: Everything You Need to Know

 So, knowing that dogs and blueberries can actually get along quite well, how much should the superfood really feature in the canine diet?
 Well, being a fruit, blueberries are still classified as a “treat” for dogs, the same as all raw fruits and vegetables.
 With a high sugar content along with a lack of protein and carbohydrates, they shouldn’t become a key part of the doggy diet.

 Treats shouldn’t occupy more than 10% of a dog’s diet, meaning if you want to feed your dog blueberries, then you need to find a way to incorporate them into this 10%.
+Too many blueberries at once could cause an upset stomach, diarrhea in your dog or complicate your dog's dental health.
 Whether blueberries become a key treat in their food plan, or something they have once in a while is up to you, and of course, up to them depending on how much they enjoy them!

 Dogs and Blueberries: Final Thoughts